DataGreed/polyendtracker-midi-export/reverse-engineering/session 1/session1-notes.md

 Worth noting that every channel has it and its always the same across all channels.
 Is it some kind of a unimplemented feature Or something reserved for the future?
 What happens if we manually change some of the values and try loading the pattern in tracker?

+## Project qqfx

+### Comparing pattern 5 to pattern 01 from project qqptrns

+Seems like byte 5 in step frame represents type of FX1 (and not fx2 for some reason, it would make sense if fx1 type was in bute 3 of the frame, right after the instrument) and byte 6 represents the value.

+Volume (velocity) seems to be represented by 0x12 (dec 18), value 100 for velocity is reprented as 0x64  (dec 100 - it's 1-based because volume can be zero).

+It also seems like

+### Comparing pattern 5 to pattern 08

+This pattern clearly confirms the following structure of the sequence step frame:

+- byte 1 – note, zero based
+- byte 2 - instrument, zero based
+- byte 3 - type of FX2 (we know that 0x12 is volume/velocity)
+- byte 4 - value of FX2
+- byte 5 - type of FX1
+- byte 6 - type of FX 1

+This is enough for us to create a basic parser and exporter to MIDI.

+To create a more advanced one we'll have to add support for:

+1. Chord FX - this effect basically outputs several notes at once with one instrument
+2. Arpeggio FX - this effect outputs several notes in a sequence with predefined step between them until another step in the track is encountered

+It would be also a good idea to get the numbers for every type of FX.

+1F is Panning FX with 0 representing -50 (and 0x32 probably representing 0, center)